jaywink/ansible-diaspora/README.md

 * `domainname`
 * `diaspora_yml.configuration.environment.url`

+### Automatic restarts on memory amount

+If you set `diaspora_restart_on_memory` setting to a number (MB), a cron job will restart the diaspora* server hourly if this amount of memory has been taken by the Sidekiq process which is known to hog a large amount of memory.

 ## Running your pod

 Once deployed, the pod will be available and running.
 That's it!
 A few things to note though.